 Processor (CPU): Intel's i3 8100 is the first of its series (Core i3) to boast a 4-core 4-thread processor.
 No more of that skimpy hyperthreading to simulate extra cores!
 This means the new 8th gen i3 processors are more than good enough for gaming.
 Of course, you'll get more performance out of a higher priced processor, but that's not the point of this build!

 System Memory (RAM): When it comes to RAM, 8GB is all you need for gaming this far into 2018, really.
 There will come a time (sooner than later) when most games will demand maybe 12GB or more, but that time hasn't come just yet.
 Even some of the very few games that currently "require" 16GB run perfectly fine with an 8GB-12GB setup.
 With that in mind, if you're like me and you end up running Chrome with 100 different tabs open while gaming at the same time, you might want to consider adding more RAM.

 Power Supply (PSU): There are a lot of high-performance parts in this build, so it's fair if you're assuming it's going to need a gigantic power supply, but luckily it won't!
 At most this build will only use a few hundred watts of power, so an 80% efficiency 500W supply will do the trick just fine.
 I've picked EVGA's 500 BQ which is an awesome semi-modular supply offering more than enough connections for everything you need, it also comes with a nice 3-year warranty just in case the worst were to happen.

-Due to how crazy prices have been lately, I could really only include a 1TB HDD in this build without sacrificing actual performance elsewhere.
-That being said, if you have another $50 kicking around, adding a 120GB SSD would be a great idea.
+Storage: This build comes with a single Western Digital Blue HDD with 1TB of space.
+It's a good amount and you shouldn't run short anytime soon.
+That being said, if you have another ~$30 kicking around, adding a 120GB SSD would be a great idea.
 SSDs perform almost 15x faster than conventional HDDs, but they also cost a lot more /GB.
 A 120GB SSD is often the same cost as a 1TB HDD, hence why I included an HDD and not an SSD by default.